 Donations

 Another Chicago Magazine is a volunteer-run publication.
 We are not paid.
 You are not paid.
 We are trying to change that with grant applications.
-If you have a bit to spare, we have a digital tip jar on Submittable.
+If you have a bit to spare, you can put a bit in our digital tip jar on Submittable.

 ✶✶✶✶